 Marketing Technology -Clearly a large investment in technology.
 We suspect the large number of systems slows down their site though.
 We’re curious why they need so many, and if they see a good return on investment.

 Like Dan Murphy’s, Liquorland’s home page also scored well on user orientation.

 Liquorland - where am I?

-The brand name and logo was clear.
+The brand name and logo were clear.
 Top left where you’d expect it.
 The URL was also clear.
-No confusion on where we were.
+No confusion about where we were.

 Welcome to Liquorland.

 The first element we saw after the logo was corporate orders.
 This seemed odd.
 Though we know there’s a lot of business-to-business shopping in other categories, so assume alcohol is the same. (we know lots of online biscuit shopping comes from nurseries, hospitals and prisons, for example).

 It didn’t put us off.
 But it’s on a very prominent position which most shoppers will skip over.

 That aside, next there’s a store selector, the shopping basket and a menu of alcohol categories.